Azure/azure-osconfig/docs/architecture.md

 - REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) with the adapters.
 - C API for internal in-process communication between the Orchestrator and the Modules Manager.

 The MPI REST API is implemented as a Linux Static Library (.a), either alone or combined with the Orchestrator, linked into the platform's main binary, and exporting the REST API over Unix Domain Sockets (UDS).
-The agent clients make such MPI REST API calls over HTTP.
+The adapter MPI clients make such MPI REST API calls over HTTP.

 MPI REST API calls include GET (MpiGet, MpiGetReported) and POST (MpiSet, MpiSetDesired).